 By Ethan Maurice | January 18, 2017

 Life is full of paradoxes.
-One of them is that only when we don't have something do we truly appreciate its value.
+One of them is that only when we don't have something do we fully appreciate its value.

 A few examples: